aws/aws-toolkit-azure-devops/README.md

 Please refer to [About Access Keys](https://aws.amazon.com/developers/access-keys/).
 Note that we strongly suggest the use of access and secret keys generated for an Identity and Access Management (IAM) user account.

+You can also use assumed role credentials by adding the Amazon Resource name (ARN) of the role to be assumed and an optional identifier when configuring the endpoint.
+The access and secret keys specified will then be used to generate temporary credentials for the task(s) to use.
+Temporary credentials are valid for up to 15 minutes by default.
+To enable a longer validity period you can set the 'aws.rolecredential.maxduration' variable on your build or release definition, specifying a validity period in seconds between 15 minutes (900 seconds) and one hour (3600 seconds).
+Currently assume role credentials are supported by all tasks except the AWS CLI task.

 ![aws endpoint](images/AWSEndpoint.png)

 ### Transfer Files to and from Amazon S3 Buckets